rixx/ramble/ideas.md

       If that doesn't work, figure out which parts are either aversive or unclear.
 Let the X x itself.
 [IGOT] [TAO]
 - Communication strategies that don't account for assholes are everywhere.
 Same for system design and disasters.
 The 1% are worth to be considered.
-- Depression/anxiety can teach you a lot about project management.
-Defensive life management?
 - narrative poisoning (aggressive dad etc). what happens when you force narrative collapse? who would you be without your narrative?
 - replacing defensiveness with curiosity (too preachy?) for social interactions. gentle/kind/respectful though.